What Is Stevens-Johnson Syndrome?

 Stevens-Johnson syndrome, also called SJS, is a rare but serious problem.
 Most often, it's a severe reaction to a medicine you've taken.
 It causes your skin to blister and peel off.
-It affects your mucus membranes, too.
-Blisters also form inside your body, making it hard to eat, swallow, even pee.
+It affects your mucous membranes, too.
+Blisters form inside your body, making it hard to eat, swallow, even pee.

 Getting treated right away helps protect your skin and other organs from lasting damage.